If you made any changes in Pure these will be visible here soon.

 Administrative Posts

-As Pro-Vice-Chancellor for Arts and Humanities at UEA, my primary role is to serve as broker, translator and champion for the work of the Faculty internally and externally and to emphasise the positive and profound value and impact of our subjects on individuals and society.
+As Pro-Vice-Chancellor for Arts and Humanities at UEA (2017-2024), my primary role was to serve as broker, translator and champion for the work of our Faculty staff and students internally and externally and to emphasise the positive and profound value and impact of our subjects on individuals and society.

 I have a varied background in HE in terms of institution and subject, along with wide experience of leadership roles in the arts, culture, education and human rights sectors beyond HE.

-The role is also very much one of providing the best possible environment – cultural as well as physical - for all staff and students in our Faculty.
-To that end, I work with and via our full Faculty Executive team and the University’s support services.
+The role was also very much one of providing the best possible environment – cultural as well as physical - for all staff and students in our Faculty.
+To that end, I worked with and via our full Faculty Executive team and the University’s support services.

-My cross-University leadership activities at UEA are in Employability and Equality & Diversity, both enormously important areas that cut across all of our work and provide many opportunities for developing new partnerships.
+My cross-University leadership activities at UEA have been in Employability and in Equality, Diversity & Inclusion, both enormously important areas that cut across all of our work and provide many opportunities for developing new partnerships.

 Biography